 Romatschke worked in a world that only has two dimensions—a “flatland” if you will.
 Using some of the equations from existing research on the subject, as well as modern quantum field theory techniques, he was able to prove a relationship exists by forcing matter (in this case, pressure) to interact from zero interaction to infinite interaction.

-What he discovered that the pressure of infinite coupling is exactly four-fifths of that at zero couplings.
+What he discovered is that the pressure of infinite coupling is exactly four-fifths of that at zero couplings.
 It implies not only is there a stronger connection in this lesser dimension than what was previously found, but it also may provide a standard approach to solving these types of puzzles.

 Romatschke acknowledges that the differences in dimensions may cause this, but is still optimistic about its usefulness to quantum field theory and cracking open the long-held string theory puzzle.